awslabs/aws-sdk-swift/reference/0.x/AWSQuickSight/QuickSightClientProtocol.md

 func deleteTemplate(input: DeleteTemplateInput, completion: @escaping (ClientRuntime.SdkResult<DeleteTemplateOutputResponse, DeleteTemplateOutputError>) -> Void)
 ```

-### deleteTemplateAlias(input:​completion:​)
+### deleteTemplateAlias(input:completion:)

 Deletes the item that the specified template alias points to.
-If you provide a specific
-alias, you delete the version of the template that the alias points to.
+If you provide a specific alias, you delete the version of the template that the alias points to.

 ``` swift
 func deleteTemplateAlias(input: DeleteTemplateAliasInput, completion: @escaping (ClientRuntime.SdkResult<DeleteTemplateAliasOutputResponse, DeleteTemplateAliasOutputError>) -> Void)
 ```

-### deleteTheme(input:​completion:​)
+### deleteTheme(input:completion:)

 Deletes a theme.